Citizens Advice has a very complete guide on this, so also worth checking their website.

 The tribunal can do any number of these things, although recommendations and orders for reinstatement/re-engagement are rare.
 There is sometimes a tactical advantage in asking for reinstatement, re-engagement or a recommendation, as a failure to comply with such an order could mean enhanced damages.
 You need to bear in mind that the employer might comply with an order or recommendation, so don’t ask for reinstatement if you can’t bear to be in the same room as your boss!

 Claimants sometimes have unrealistic ideas about how much money they will be awarded, often because the cases that make the news are in the news precisely because they are so unusual.
 It is important that you are realistic about what you want and how likely litigation is to get that result.
 Doing a thorough schedule of loss as early as you can will assist this.
+It is equally important that you keep a record of all evidence that may be used to prove your losses as early as you can.

 It is important to put in an optimistic but realistic schedule of loss.
 As well as helping towards negotiating a settlement, a tribunal is more likely to be swayed by something realistic than by a schedule of loss that asks for hugely inflated amounts of money.